atlassian/data-center-helm-charts/docs/docs/userguide/resource_management/RESOURCE_SCALING.md

       1. Once the `Full re-index` is complete, scroll down to `Index Recovery` settings visible on the same page
       ![index-recovery-settings](../../assets/images/index-recovery-settings.png)
       1. Take note of the current settings
-      1. Temporarly change these values, as depicted in the screen shot below.
+      1. Temporarly change these values (`Edit Settings`), as depicted in the screen shot below.
 The cron expression will create an index snapshot every minute
       ![edit-index-recovery-settings](../../assets/images/edit-index-recovery-settings.png)
       1. Wait for the snapshot to be created, by checking for an archive in `<shared-home>/export/indexsnapshots`
       1. Once the snapshot is available revert the settings made in step 7.
 Consider keeping the index recovery feature enabled